Roman temple: Caesareum

 In the city of Rome, a caesareum was located within the religious precinct of the Arval Brothers.
+In 1570, it was documented as still containing nine statues of Roman emperors in architectural niches.
+Most of the earlier emperors had their own very large temples in Rome, but a faltering economy meant that the building of new imperial temples mostly ceased after the reign of Marcus Aurelius (d.
+180), though the Temple of Romulus on the Roman Forum was built and dedicated by the Emperor Maxentius to his son Valerius Romulus, who died in childhood in 309 and was deified.

+One of the earliest and most prominent of the caesarea was the Caesareum of Alexandria, located on the harbour.
+It was begun by Cleopatra VII of the Ptolemaic dynasty, the last pharaoh of Ancient Egypt, to honour her dead lover Julius Caesar, then converted by Augustus to his own cult.
+During the 4th century, after the Empire had come under Christian rule, it was converted to a church.

+Temple of Jupiter Optimus Maximus

-In 1570, it was documented as still containing nine statues of Roman emperors in architectural niches. has been claimed to have been almost 60 × 60 m, much larger than other Roman temples for centuries after, although its size is heavily disputed by specialists.
+The Temple of Jupiter Optimus Maximus on the Capitoline Hill was the oldest large temple in Rome, a capitolium dedicated to the Capitoline Triad consisting of Jupiter and his companion deities, Juno and Minerva, and had a cathedral-like position in the official religion of Rome.
+It was destroyed by fire three times, and rapidly rebuilt in contemporary styles.
+The first building, traditionally dedicated in 509 BC, has been claimed to have been almost 60 × 60 m, much larger than other Roman temples for centuries after, although its size is heavily disputed by specialists.
 Whatever its size, its influence on other early Roman temples was significant and long-lasting.
 The same may have been true for the later rebuildings, though here the influence is harder to trace.

 For the first temple Etruscan specialists were brought in for various aspects of the building, including making and painting the extensive terracotta elements of the entablature or upper parts, such as antefixes.
 But for the second building they were summoned from Greece.
 Rebuildings after destruction by fire were completed in 69 BC, 75 AD, and in the 80s AD, under Domitian – the third building only lasted five years before burning down again.
 After a major sacking by Vandals in 455, and comprehensive removal of stone in the Renaissance, only foundations can now be seen, in the basement of the Capitoline Museums.
 The sculptor Flaminio Vacca (d 1605) claimed that the life-size Medici lion he carved to match a Roman survival, now in Florence, was made from a single capital from the temple.